About Me

 My primary interest is in topics at the intersection of metaphysics, epistemology, philosophy of language, and metaethics: rationality, meaning, modality, normativity, and rule-following.

-Here are the traditional topics of my interest: the Myth of the Given, Kripke’s skeptical paradox, Putnam’s paradox, the indeterminacy of translation, equality and separation problem.
+Here are the traditional topics of my interest: the Myth of the Given, Kripke’s skeptical paradox, Putnam’s paradox, the indeterminacy of translation, equality and separation problem (or the Singer problem), conflation problem.

 ===

-Currently, my research project is on the concept of personhood.
-Specifically, I am developing the view that the essence of personhood is rationality which is an attributional property, that this notion of personhood is central to language-usership, that rational agency consists in the Kantian power of judgment which is the aptitude to respond to stimuli with normative attitudes, and that personhood as such is attributed to an individual as a reliabilist explanatory posit for interesting behaviors and utterances.
+My research is on the concept of personhood.
+Specifically, I am developing the view that the essence of personhood is rationality qua attributional property irreducible to physical conditions, that this notion of personhood is central to moral agency and language-usership, and that rational agency consists in the Kantian power of judgment which is the aptitude to respond to stimuli with normative attitudes.

 ===